 Accidents involving trucks and larger vehicles, such as semis, tractor trailers, 18-wheelers, or other commercial vehicles, can be especially devastating.
-Due to their large size, these oversize motor vehicles often have a longer stopping distance, and bigger blind spots than ordinary vehicles which can be a contributing factor in truck accidents on the road.
+Due to their large size, these oversize motor vehicles often have a longer stopping distance and bigger blind spots than ordinary vehicles which can be a contributing factor in truck accidents on the road.
 A truck accident between an oversize vehicle and a sedan or passenger vehicle often means that the passenger vehicle suffers much more severe consequences, including vehicular damage, injuries and even fatalities.

 Victims of a trucking accident may find themselves facing heavy debt, painful injuries, lost work, and confusion about where to turn and what steps to take next.
-Here at Willis & Toews, PLLC, we have a team of experienced truck accident lawyers ready to step in and guide you through the best course of action, from securing the scene of the accident, communicating with the truck owner or commercial trucking company, and ensuring that you receive the best representation possible in a devastating situation.
+Here at Willis & Toews, PLLC, we have a team of experienced truck accident legal professionals ready to step in and guide you through the best course of action, from securing the scene of the accident, communicating with the truck owner or commercial trucking company, and ensuring that you receive the best representation possible in a devastating situation.

 What Are the Most Common Reasons for a Truck Accident?